Supplemental Resources: Supporting Student Learning

 Dean of Students Office – Resources for Faculty and Staff

-The Dean of Students Office’s Faculty & Staff Resource List provides a series of how-to guides on topics such as addressing disruptive classroom behavior, supporting students’ mental health, and more.
-It also discusses FERPA policy and includes direct links to the separate services the Dean of Students Office provides–(for example, drop-in consulting, Student of Concern forms, and Undocumented Student Support).
+The Office of Student Assistance and Support (OSAS) Faculty & Staff Resource List provides a series of how-to guides on topics such as addressing disruptive classroom behavior, supporting students’ mental health, and more.
+It also discusses FERPA policy and includes direct links to the separate services OSAS provides–(for example, drop-in consulting, Student of Concern forms, and Undocumented Student Support).

 Campus-Supported Resource: National Center for Faculty Development and Diversity